mullaneywt/rdns_reaper/README.md

 * clear_all_hostnames() - resets all names to None across entire instance
 * clearname(IP) - resets a name to None
 * get_dict() - returns a dictionary with addresses as keys and names as values
+* get_filter() - returns a tuple with custom filter information or None if not set
 * keys() - returns a list of all IP addresses in the instance
 * loadfile() - forces a load of the YAML based disk cache
 * remove_ip(IP) - removes an IP address (provided as a string)